Organizations and Recovery Groups

 Faith-Based & Spiritual Support Programs

-• Celebrate Recovery – A Christ-centered recovery program addressing hurts, habits, and hang-ups.
+• Celebrate Recovery – A Christian recovery program addressing hurts, habits, and hang-ups.
 Widely accessible via churches, recovery homes, and online.

 • Adult & Teen Challenge – Faith-based residential and life-skills recovery programs serving teens and adults across 215+ centers in the U.S. and Canada.